csvpath/csvpath/README.md

         print(f"{i}: {line}")
     print(f"path vars: {path.variables}")

-This path says:
+The csvpath says:
 - Open test.csv
 - Scan lines 5 through 25
 - Match the second time we see a line where the first column equals "Frog" and set the variable called  "lastname" to "Bats"

 You can use the `CsvPaths` class to set up a list of named file paths so that you can have more concise csvpaths.
 Named paths can take the form of:
 - A JSON file with a dictionary of file paths under name keys
-- A dict object with the same named path structure
+- A dict object passed into the CsvPaths object containing the same named path structure
 - The path to a csv file that will be put into the named paths dict under it name minus extension
 - A file system path pointing to a directory that will be used to populate the named paths dict with all contined files

-You can then use a csvpath like `$logical_name[*][yes()]` to apply the csvpath to the file named `logical_name` in the CsvPaths object's dict.
-This is nearly transparent:
+You can then use a csvpath like `$logical_name[*][yes()]` to apply the csvpath to the file named `logical_name` in the CsvPaths object's named paths dict.
+This use is nearly transparent:

     paths = CsvPaths(filename = "my_named_paths.json")
     path = paths.csvpath()
     path.parse( """$test[*][#firstname="Fred"]""" )
     path.collect()

-Given a my_named_paths.json contains the following structure the name `test` will be used to find `tests/test_resources/test.csv`.
+If my_named_paths.json contains the following structure, the name `test` will be used to find `tests/test_resources/test.csv`.

     { "test":"test/test_resources/test.csv" }

 # Scanning
 The scanner enumerates lines.
 For each line returned, the line number, the scanned line count, and the match count are available.
 The set of line numbers scanned is also available.